agarwa65/Traffic_Sign_Classifier/writeup_template.md

 The model was able to correctly guess 2 of the 5 traffic signs, which gives an accuracy of 40%.
+The accuracy on the captured images is 40% while it was 93.3% on the testing set thus It seems the model is overfitting and can further be tuned to better fit.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)